Random singlet physics in exchange disordered 2D triangular YbCu$_{1.14}$Se$_2$: AC susceptibility in field

 \section{AC susceptibility in field}

 We performed dilution refrigerator AC susceptibility measurements as a function of temperature in the same manner described above using an ac frequency of 219 Hz and field applied in the plane.
-Data are shown in Fig.~\ref{fig:chi_H}.
+The measurement protocol was to first sweep the field up to 18 T at a particular temperature, increase the temperature, then sweep down the field down to 0 T. Data are shown in Fig.~\ref{fig:chi_H}.
 The $H=0$ plot is the same as in Fig.~\ref{fig:susceptibility}(a) and shows the $T_f \simeq 0.1$ K spin freezing.
-With increasing field, the broad bump moves up in temperature and broadens, shown in the inset of \ref{fig:chi_H}.
+With increasing field, the bump moves up in temperature and broadens, shown in the inset of \ref{fig:chi_H}.
 At $H=0.2$ T, the susceptibility has a significant linear portion plus a broad peak whereas by $H=0.5$ T, the curve is mostly flat with just a bump at $T_f$.
 At $H=0.2$ T, the bump is centered at 377(1) mK and at $H=0.5$ T it has reached 542(2) mK, obtained by fitting the broad peaks with Gaussian functions.
-The linear portion of the $H=0.2$ T data was subtracted off before fitting with the Gaussian function.
+The linear portion of the $H=0.2$ T data was subtracted off before fitting with the Gaussian function to obtain the center value.